Technical Glossary (Never Complete)

 \[ \|\mathbf{X}\|_{F} = \sqrt{\sum\limits_{i=1}^n \sum\limits_{j=1}^m |X_{ij}|^2}. \]

-It can also be thought of as vectorizing the matrix and calculating the 2-norm.
+It can be thought of as vectorizing the matrix and calculating the 2-norm.

 The optimal rank-r approximation to \(\mathbf{X}\), in a least-squares sense, is given by the rank-r SVD truncation \(\tilde{\mathbf{X}}\).